Walk based Laplacians for Modeling Diffusion on Complex Networks: Computational considerations

 In this section we detail different computational features of the newly introduced Laplacian operators $\mathbb{L}_\mu(\mathbf{c})$, making a direct comparison with their path-based counterpart $\mathcal{L}$ from~\cite{MR2900722,MR3834211}.
 We also describe the algorithms implemented to perform the numerical experiments in the next Section~\ref{sec:numerical_experiments}.

 The construction of $k$-path Laplacians $\mathcal{L}_k$ in~\eqref{eq:kpathlaplacian} requires the computation of the geodesic distance $\mathrm{d}(\cdot,\cdot)$ for every pair of nodes in the underlying network.
 This is one of the major disadvantages related to their use.
 In a directed weighted graph with positive or negative edge weights and no negative cycles this can be solved with the Floyd–Warshall algorithm~\cite{Floyd,Bernard,Warshall} that has a worst-case performance of $\Theta(n^3)$.
-If the graph is also sparse then the cost can be brought down to $O(n^2\log(n)+2mn)$ with Johnson's algorithm~\cite{MR0449710}.
+If the graph is also sparse then the cost can be brought down to $O(n^2\log(n)+2mn)$ with Johnson's algorithm~\cite{MR0449710}{, where $m$ is the number of edges in the graph}.
 Both require storage of $n^2$ elements.
 It is also important to observe that, even in situations where only matrix-vector products involving $\mathcal{L}$ are needed, the computational cost is not reduced.
 Indeed, one still requires the computation of the entire distance matrix.
 The newly introduced Laplacians $\mathbb{L}_\mu(f)$, for $\mu\in[0,1]$ and $f\in\mathcal{P}$, on the other hand, allow the implementation and use of significantly lower computational cost algorithms.
-Furthermore, even though the matrices are dense, they need not stored.
+Furthermore, even though the matrices are dense, they {do not need to be} stored.
 Therefore, they share the same advantages as top-down approaches based on the computation of matrix-vector products with the standard Laplacian matrix~\cite{MR4130854,MR4412292}.
 Below we briefly address some strategies for tackling these computations efficiently.